Red Cloud station

-The Burlington Depot in Red Cloud, Nebraska, is a restoration of the station used by the Burlington and Missouri River Railroad (B & M) from 1897 to 1965.
-Now moved north from its original place near the tracks, the depot is one of the sites owned by the Willa Cather Foundation and includes a freight room, agent's office, waiting room, and sleeping quarters in its two stories.
-The presence of the depot and trains in Red Cloud greatly affected Willa Cather's life and literary work, and the depot is available for tours to anyone interested in learning more about the author.
-As part of the Willa Cather Thematic Group, it is listed on the National Register of Historic Places.
+The Burlington Depot is a restored former railroad station in Red Cloud, Nebraska, known for its association with novelist Willa Cather.
+The depot was constructed in 1897 for the Burlington and Missouri River Railroad, and has been owned by the Willa Cather Foundation since 1965.
+The depot was listed on the National Register of Historic Places in 1981 as part of the Willa Cather Thematic Group, a multiple property submission covering places in and near Red Cloud that contributed to Cather's upbringing and works.

-History as active station
+History

 The Burlington Depot was constructed by the Burlington and Missouri River Railroad, a company founded in Iowa.
 The federal government had encouraged the construction of railroad lines in Nebraska during the 1860s, offering a land grant aid to the Burlington and Missouri Railroad in 1864.
 However, due to the ongoing Civil War and the halt of other construction on the railroad, the Burlington and Missouri Railroad did not expand into Nebraska until 1870.
 Two years later, the railroad connected with the Union Pacific Railroad at Kearney, but in the next few years it would lay even more track across Nebraska.
 As the population increased in the Republican Valley (particularly in Bloomington, Red Cloud, Republican City, Alma City, and Arapahoe), the Burlington and Missouri Railroad came to believe that the area could support a railroad line and began further construction in 1878, the new line reaching Red Cloud in November of that year.
 Since its construction in 1897, the building and its surrounding rails have been subject to floods and fires.